HarshitRuwali/dotfiles/README.md

 Picom/Compton:
  - I am on Arch Based system so for me its Picom.
 And for Debian based system is Compton.

+### Alacritty config

+For the Arch based system and Debian system the config differ and I have created the configs for the same.
+And the script will copy the correct config based on the OS.

 ## Ref's:
   - Shows current track playing on Spotify -> [https://github.com/rpieja/i3spotifystatus](https://github.com/rpieja/i3spotifystatus)